China’s virus pandemic epicenter Wuhan ends 76-day lockdown

 Residents of other parts of Hubei were allowed to leave the province starting about three weeks ago, as long as they could provide a clean bill of health.

-Prevention measures such as wearing masks, temperature checks and limiting access to residential communities will remain in place in Wuhan, which is the capital of Hubei.
+Prevention measures such as wearing masks, temperature checks and limiting access to residential communities will remain in place in Wuhan.

 In an editorial, the ruling Communist Party’s flagship People’s Daily warned against celebrating too soon.